justkaran/New_Concepts_Daily/primenumbers.md

-# Problem I came across: Find a number that is divisible by all integers from 1 to 20 without a remainer.
+# Problem I came across: Find out if number is a prime with the max divisor of 20

 # Solution:
 ```private int[] generatePrimes(int upperLimit){